py-mine/mcproto/docs/contributing/guides/setup.md

     With a virtual environment, both projects will have their own isolated python installation, that only contains the dependencies listed for that project, avoiding any conflicts completely.

-    You can create virtual environments manually, with the built-in `venv` python module, but poetry makes this much simpler.
+    You can create virtual environments manually, with the built-in `venv` python module, but uv makes this much simpler.
 If you want to find out more about virutal environments, check the [official python documentation][venv-docs].

-This means you will need to have poetry installed on your system to run our project.
-To do so, just follow their [official documentation][poetry-installation].
+This means you will need to have uv installed on your system to run our project.
+To do so, just follow their [official documentation][uv-installation].

 ## Dependency installation